papis/papis/doc/source/plugins.rst

 By default, a downloader implements a :meth:`~papis.downloaders.Downloader.get_data` method to retrieve metadata.
-This already does a good job in fetching basic metadata (title, authors, etc) through standard elements such as the `Dublin Core Metadata <https://www.dublincore.org/specifications/dublin-core/dces/>`__.
+This already does a good job in fetching basic metadata (title, authors, etc.) through standard elements such as the `Dublin Core Metadata <https://www.dublincore.org/specifications/dublin-core/dces/>`__.
 We can however extend it for any specific downloader.
-For instance, some documents in the ACL Anthology provide a "code" field, with a link to e.g. a Github repository.
+For instance, some documents in the ACL Anthology provide a "code" field, with a link to e.g. a GitHub repository.
 We will try to extract code repository URL using :mod:`bs4`.
 An instance of :mod:`bs4` with the parsed HTML can be obtained and manipulated as follows